FlavScents AInsights Entry for Ocean Propanal (CAS: 1205-17-0)

 9. Confidence & Data Quality Notes

-The data on ocean propanal is well-established in terms of its sensory profile and functional roles.
-However, specific regulatory approvals and toxicological data are less documented, requiring formulators to rely on industry-typical practices and safety evaluations.
-Known data gaps include precise thresholds and comprehensive regulatory listings, which should be addressed through ongoing research and consultation with regulatory bodies.
+The data on ocean propanal is well-established in terms of its sensory profile and general use in formulations.
+However, specific regulatory and toxicological data are less documented, leading to reliance on industry-typical practices and assumptions.

 Citation hooks: FlavScents